w3nch/ToolBox/sigma_rules.md

 8. Alert Level

     Level: The severity of the alert, which can be low, medium, or high.
 A "medium" level means the alert requires attention but is not immediately critical, while a "high" level indicates a more urgent situation.

+**Components:**
+    Detection: What malicious behaviour the rule searching for.
+    ```yaml
+    detection:
+      selection:
+        displaymessage: Max sign in attempts exceeded
+    condition: selection
+    ```
+    Logsource: What types of logs this detection should search over.
+    Metadata:  Other information about the detection.